thomasvdj/pysizeunfolder/README.md

 ## Code examples: Random sections of polyhedrons

 ### Example 1
 In the following example we define the centered unit cube via its vertices.
-Then, we take 1 million random planar sections of the cube and we obtain the areas.
+Then, we take 1 million random plane sections of the cube and we obtain the areas.
 Given this sample of areas we approximate the associated probability density function of this distribution.
 ```
 points = np.array([[0.5, 0.5, 0.5], [-0.5, 0.5, 0.5], [0.5, 0.5, -0.5], [0.5, -0.5, 0.5],
                    [-0.5, -0.5, 0.5], [0.5, -0.5, -0.5], [-0.5, 0.5, -0.5], [-0.5, -0.5, -0.5]])